RÄTHEL & WOLF is a jewellery brand based between London and Berlin, founded by designers Sari Räthel and Ricarda Wolf.

 We develop collections that focus on the body, creating luxury pieces that highlight, cover and contour.
 Our aim is to push boundaries and subvert the norms of body awareness through our collections and stories.
 No piercings are needed for any of our jewellery; each piece is designed to coexist in harmony with the body.

-The R&W world is collaborative and experiential with a bold and curious mindset; we regularly work together with like minded creatives to create immersive and multi-disciplinary events.
+The R&W world is collaborative and experiential with a bold and curious mindset; we regularly work together with like minded creatives to create multi-disciplinary events.
 Sign up to our newsletter to hear about our future events and launches.

 Alongside running R&W we enjoy to deliver workshops at the Royal College of Art in London and other institutions.